breadthe/syenite/src/article-vault/2023/10/syenite-v0.3.md

 ### 💄 Centered images

-- Article images are now centered.
+Article images are now centered.

-- Full height layout.
+### 💄 Full height layout

 The main body of each page now expands to the full height of the window regardless of how little content is on the page.